Ukraine war, tensions with China loom over big Bali summit | Headlines

 A showdown between Presidents Joe Biden and Vladimir Putin isn't happening, but fallout from Russia's invasion of Ukraine and growing tensions between China and the West will be at the fore when leaders of the world's biggest economies gather in tropical Bali this week.

+Widodo, also known as Jokowi, became the first Asian leader since the invasion to visit both Russia and Ukraine in the summer.

+He invited President Volodymyr Zelenskyy of Ukraine, not a G-20 member, to join the summit.
+Zelenskyy is expected to participate online.

-"One of the priorities for Jokowi is to ease the tension of war and geopolitical risk," said Bhima Yudhistira, director of the Center of Economic and Law Studies in Indonesia's capital, Jakarta.
+“One of the priorities for Jokowi is to ease the tension of war and geopolitical risk,” said Bhima Yudhistira, director of the Centre of Economic and Law Studies in Indonesia's capital, Jakarta.

+Last year's G-20 summit in Rome was the first in-person gathering of members since the pandemic, though the leaders of Russia and China didn't attend.

-One question hanging over the Bali summit is whether Russia will agree to extend the U.N.
-Black Sea Grain Initiative, which is up for renewal Nov.
-19.
+One question hanging over the Bali summit is whether Russia will agree to extend the UN Black Sea Grain Initiative, which is up for renewal November 19.

+The July deal allowed major global grain producer Ukraine to resume exports from ports that had been largely blocked for months because of the war.
+Russia briefly pulled out of the deal late last month only to rejoin it days later.

+Ukrainian Foreign Minister Dmytro Kuleba on Saturday called for more pressure on Russia to extend the deal, saying Moscow must ''stop playing hunger games with the world”.

-The International Monetary Fund is forecasting 2.7% global growth in 2023, while private sector economists' estimates are as low as 1.5%, down from about 3% this year, the slowest growth since the oil crisis of the early 1980s.
+The International Monetary Fund is forecasting 2.7 per cent global growth in 2023, while private sector economists' estimates are as low as 1.5 per cent, down from about 3 per cent this year, the slowest growth since the oil crisis of the early 1980s.

 China has remained somewhat insulated from soaring inflation, mainly because it is struggling to reverse an economic slump that is weighing on global growth.